zhengyuang7/HLoRA/README.md

 - The proposed method is implemented using [ESPnet2](https://github.com/espnet/espnet).
 So please make sure you have [installed ESPnet](https://espnet.github.io/espnet/installation.html).

+- To obtain a more reliable WER, the original text is preprocessed using `text_normalization/.`, which includes inserting spaces between characters, merging words for code-switching, and adding language-prefix tokens.

 - To experiment, follow the [ESPnet's steps](https://espnet.github.io/espnet/espnet2_tutorial.html).
 You can implement HLoRA method by simply conducting run.sh from the command line.
 For example:
   `./run.sh --stage 10 --stop_stage 13`